 - Who is in charge?

-- Did the offer come before or after the offending behavior?
+- Did the offer come before or after the challenging behavior?

 - Is the reward going to make a lasting change?